FREQUENTLY ASKED QUESTIONS

 -

 Because tinnitus affects millions of people and yet most of them feel completely alone with it.
-Filmmaker, Keith Wright has lived with tinnitus himself since 2009 and found that there was no simple one stop source for support and education.
-This film aims to be the go-to film for those who first encounter tinnitus.
+Filmmaker Keith Wright has lived with tinnitus himself since 2009 and found that there was no simple one-stop source for support and education.
+This film aims to be the go-to film for those with tinnitus.

 -